 Besides the affordability of this rack versus its competitors, I chose this rack because of the basket design for those long road trips with my family.
 After our first 8 hour drive to Lake Tahoe from So.
 Cal, in our ’16 4 Runner, I knew I had to figure out a solution for packing.

 I had to drive back and forth without the ability to see what was behind my vehicle through my rearview mirror because the rear cargo area was so packed with gear.
 That really bothered me.
 I also felt that the acoustics of three children screaming was amplified when there are more belongings packed inside of the vehicle.

 Though I’m sure that the other roof racks serve the same purpose and probably have larger sq footage space to use, I don’t need it all, nor do I imagine packing that many things on top of my car for a long trip.
 I plan to purchase a small roof rack container or box to strap down on top.
-Anybody have any suggestions?
+Does anybody have any suggestions?

-A few Shots of the NFab Roof Rack on the 5th Gen 4Runner
+A few Shots of the Rack

 What is your experience with this rack?
 Let us know by leaving your comments below.
 If you have installed this rack and love it or hate it, please drop a comment below!
-Thanks everyone!